 What is organizational network analysis?

-So, what is ONA?
-It could be described as a subsection of workforce analysis but is typically referred to as the study of how information and communication are transmitted.
-ONA is a visualization of methods of communication and also who communicates with whom within your organization.
-To use a colloquialism, ONA is more interested in who you know than what you know.
+So, what is organizational network analytics (ONA)?
+It could be described as a subsection of workforce analysis, but is typically referred to as the study of how information and communication are transmitted.
+ONA is a visualization of methods and patterns of communication in your organization.
+ONA is more interested in who you know than what you know.

 Why is organizational network analysis becoming such an important area?